What Is White Noise And Can It Help You Sleep?

 So why is there a whole industry built around white noise production?
 And can it really help you sleep or concentrate better?

-What is white noise exactly?
+What white noise is

 20,000 tones